-Issue Key environmental issues Hazard and risk With the completion of the necessary design studies for Civil Aviation Safety Authority aerodrome certification, as well as implementation of the requirements of the existing regulatory framework, no insurmountable risks associated with Stage 1 would be likely.
-Key issues that would be finalised prior to the operation of the airport include: resolution of off-site risks associated with jet fuel storage; reservation of a pipeline corridor to secure future fuel supply by means other than road transport in conjunction with NSW Department of Planning and Environment; additional bird and bat surveys to confirm the preliminary risk identified; completion of a study to identify stack emissions in the proposed airspace; and implementation of development controls on public safety zones outside Commonwealth land.
-Prior to operations commencing at the airport, a safety review would need to be undertaken in accordance with the requirements of the applicable work, health and safety legislation.
-Traffic, transport and access There would be an estimated 1,254 additional vehicle movements per day on the surrounding road network during construction.
-This includes 314 peak vehicle movements per hour during the AM peak period.
-During operation there would be approximately 41,858 vehicles entering and leaving the airport site each day by 2030.
-With the introduction of the M12 Motorway, this additional traffic would not likely significantly affect the operation of the surrounding road network but is expected to result in a small increase in congestion at The Northern Road/M4 intersection and a small increase in congestion on Mamre Road.
-Biodiversity • The proposed airport would result in the removal of approximately 1,065 hectares of vegetation during construction, including about 280.8 hectares of native vegetation.
+Issue Key environmental issues Hazard and risk With the completion of the necessary design studies for Civil Aviation Safety Authority aerodrome certification, as well as implementation of the requirements of the existing regulatory framework, no insurmountable risks associated with the Stage 1 development would be likely.
+Key issues that would be finalised prior to the operation of the airport include: resolution of off-site risks associated with jet fuel storage; reservation of a pipeline corridor to secure future fuel supply by means other than road transport in conjunction with NSW Department of Planning and Environment; additional bird and bat surveys to confirm the preliminary risk identified; completion of a study to identify stack emissions in the proposed airspace; and implementation of development controls on public safety zones outside Commonwealth land. • Prior to operations commencing at the airport, a safety review would need to be undertaken in accordance with the requirements of the applicable work, health and safety legislation.
+Traffic, transport and access • An estimated 1,254 additional vehicle movements per day would occur on the surrounding road network during construction.
+This includes approximately 150-160 peak vehicle movements per hour during the peak periods.
+During Stage 1 operations approximately 21,562 vehicles are predicted to enter the airport site and approximately 21,556 vehicles leave the airport site each day.
+Given the significant expansion of road capacity underway as a result of Western Sydney Infrastructure Plan, this additional traffic is unlikely to affect the operation of the surrounding road network significantly bu is expected to result in an increase in congestion: on the M7 southbound, south of the M4; on Elizabeth Drive, east and west of the M7; and at The Northern Road, north of Elizabeth Drive.
+A small increase in congestion is also predicted on Mamre Road.
+Biodiversity • The Stage 1 development would require the removal of approximately 1,153.8 hectares of vegetation during construction, including approximately 318.5 hectares of native vegetation.
 Removal of vegetation would result in the loss of fauna foraging, breeding, roosting, sheltering and/or dispersal habitat.
-Threatened species, populations and ecological communities listed under both the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act) and the Threatened Species Conservation Act 1995 (NSW) (TSC Act) would be affected by Stage 1. • There is an associated risk of fauna strike from contact with aircraft and ground transportation vehicles both on and surrounding the airport site.
-Indirect impacts would be associated with light, noise and vibration and the introduction of exotic species Offset package prepared to compensate for the removal of approximately 90.8 hectares of Cumberland Plain Woodland, the removal of about 120.6 hectares of foraging habitat for the Grey-headed Flying-fox, and impacts on other features of the natural environment including plant populations, fauna populations and several species and communities listed under NSW legislation.
+Threatened species, populations and ecological communities listed under both the EPBC Act and the TSC Act would be affected by the Stage 1 development. • There is an associated risk of fauna strike from contact with aircraft and ground transportation vehicles both on and surrounding the airport site.
+Indirect impacts would be associated with light, noise and vibration and the introduction of exotic species.
+An offset package has been prepared to compensate for the removal of approximately 104.9 hectares of Cumberland Plain Woodland, the removal of about 141.8 hectares of foraging habitat for the Grey-headed Flying-fox, and impacts on other features of the natural environment including plant populations, fauna populations and several species and communities listed under NSW legislation.